rizumu/bootmachine/README.rst

 virtual servers up until the point where customized configuration management begins.

-The bootmachine's goal is to allow getting started and switching between the options with as little effort as possible.
+The bootmachine's goal is to allow getting started with, maintenance of, and exploring new stack options through a simple and highly customizable interface.

 Providers
 ---------

 Currently supported:

-    * Rackspace Openstack Compute API v1
+    * Rackspace Openstack Compute API v1 via openstack.compute
-    * Rackspace Openstack Compute API v2
+    * Rackspace Openstack Compute API v2 via python-novaclient
     * Non-rackspace Openstack Compute via python-novaclient
     * Write your own

 Next in the queue:

-    * Amazon EC2
+    * Amazon EC2 via boto
     * Virtualbox / Vagrant
     * Write your own